Turn Your Chicken Into This Taste Sensation!

 3. Unroll the puff pastry, cut it in half and brush each half with mustard.
 Place a roulade in the middle of each piece of pastry, and wrap the pastry around the meat to create four beautiful rolls.

 4. Beat the eggs together, paint the rolls with the mixture, and then use a fork to scratch a crosshatched pattern in the pastry.
 Cook the rolls for 30 minutes in a convection oven at 340°F.

 This recipe really deserves the label "cordon bleu!"
-And if it's put you in the mood for a little more Cordon Bleu Chicken, you can find the instructions for the version with breadcrumbs here.
+And if it's put you in the mood for a little more, you can find the recipe for the Chicken Cordon Bleu With Béchamel Sauce featured in the bonus video here.